mochi-bunny/mochi-bunny/README.md

 # 💫 About Me:
-🔭 I’m currently working on Next.js projects for landing pages.<br>👯 I’m looking to collaborate on A.I/ML based research and projects. <br>🌱 I’m currently learning JavaScript, DevOps, Data science<br>💬 Ask me about Python, MySQL<br>⚡ Fun fact: You can write easily in with your non-dominant hand in mirrored format
+🔭 I’m currently working on Next.js projects for landing pages.<br>👯 I’m looking to collaborate on A.I/ML based research and projects. <br>🌱 I’m currently learning JavaScript, DevOps, Data science<br>💬 Ask me about AI, Python, MySQL<br>⚡ Fun fact: You can write easily in with your non-dominant hand in mirrored format

 ## 🌐 Socials: